c-gerke/k8s-debug-pods/bin/README.md

 - Script uses `yq` to modify resources dynamically
 - Preserves volumes, commands, and other custom configurations
 - Easy to add new pod types - just create a new YAML file
-- **Automatic recreation:** If a pod exists, it's deleted and recreated (pods are immutable)
+- **Safe by default:** Won't recreate existing pods unless `--force` is used
-- Use `--keep` flag to skip recreation and just exec into existing pod
+- Use `--auto` to exec into existing pod or create if missing

 ## Adding New Pod Types